mrclay/Elgg-mrclay_combiner/README.md

 * Merges 6 external scripts into `elgg.js`
 * Merges 2 CSS files into `elgg.css`
 * Merges AMD modules of your choice into `elgg.js` (suggests 6 by default)
+* Can also merge the site default language module
 * Allows unregistering particular site icons

 ## Installation